smwhitt/Devils-Abroad/README.md

 # Devils Abroad

 ## Creating and Loading Our Databases
-For our project, we will be using Sequel Pro (mySQL) to write/create our own databases.
-We created our own database called "devils_abroad" using the query feature of Sequel Pro by the command CREATE DATABASE devils_abroad;
+For our project, we will be using postgreSQL (pSQL) to write/create our own databases.
+We created our own database called "devils_abroad" using the following code provided in class:

-We also plan on inserting our own information first in new tables using CREATE TABLE table_name(); and INSERT table_name(); for now as a way of populating our database.
-Because Duke has a table of study abroad students, their emails, and their program, we are still trying to figure out how to read that into our current database for further data.
-To load this database,
+dropdb devils_abroad; createdb devils_abroad; psql devils_abroad -af create.sql

+In order to load the database, each team member needs to run that command and can visualize it using the command as seen below.
+For our website, we map the database to python objects by python's API called psycopg2 to better accomodate for future flexibility of the program.
+We additionally plan on inserting our own information not only using create.sql, but also from a future study abroad survery in the future.

+psql devils_abroad -af test-sample.sql > test-sample.out